tglucksmann/buybitcoinworldwide.github.io/_exchanges/virwox.md

 **Is paying 9% to [VirWoX](http://buybitcoinww.co/bitcoin_virwox){:rel="nofollow"} really the best way to buy bitcoin with PayPal?**

 Unfortunately, it's the best way and also the cheapest.
 If you try to buy bitcoin with PayPal directly from someone using LocalBitcoins, you'll still end up paying a 10% markup due to the risk of fraud.

-**Where can I get step-by-step directions on how to buy bitcoin with PayPal on VirWoX**

-Check our guide on how to convert [PayPal to bitcoin](/kb/paypal-to-bitcoin/).